Applying CPTED to the design of public toilet facilities can be straightforward or offer serious challenges!

 In the case of designing an new public toilet facility the challenge is identifying useful, reliable and relevant crime risk and fear of crime data from suitably equivalent locations.
 A particular concern is identifying relevant geographic juxtaposition/environmental data about nearby crime attractors.

 In addition to identifying relevant crime data, it can be helpful to identify the criminogenic risk factors that are the causal basis for crimes happening at this location.

 Map the regions of public/private space

-The first practical design strategy is to map out in CPTED terms the different regions of space in relation to the proposed public toilet design:
+The first practical design strategy is to map out, in CPTED terms, the different regions of the nearby environment and location in relation to the proposed public toilet design: